 A basic checklist might include:

-If you are working with other entities, like Trusts, then you will need to request specific information like: full name of the Trust, date of creation, country of establishment, nature, purpose and objects of the Trust, and so on.
+If you are working with other entities, like Trusts, then you will need to request specific information like the full name of the Trust, date of creation, country of establishment, nature, purpose, and objects of the Trust, and so on.

 If someone else is acting on behalf of an individual, you will also need to identify the ‘beneficial owner’, as described by the UK government website:

 As a general rule, the beneficial owner is the person who’s behind the customer and who owns or controls the customer, or it’s the person on whose behalf a transaction or activity is carried out.